What is the Sleep On Cue app?

 Sleep On Cue is a scientifically-based sleep-training app for smartphone, developed by a Licensed Sleep Technologist and Certified Clinical Sleep Educator.
 The Sleep On Cue app is used to overcome chronic insomnia by following a procedure called Intensive Sleep Retraining (ISR).
 The app is not a sleep tracker that tells you what you probably already know – that you are struggling with your sleep.
 Sleep On Cue is a highly effective sleep trainer, providing an active way to improve your sleep.
 The app does not require any extra in-app purchases – it is the complete app.
 Please read on to learn more about the app.

 Who should use the app?

 People with ongoing trouble falling or getting back to sleep, those who have lost confidence their sleep, those who feel they “never sleep”, and those who are trying to reduce or eliminate their dependency on sleeping medication.
 (Always ask your doctor about your sleep and your sleeping medications)

 How do I use the app?

 Around bedtime, select the Sleep Training module in the app.
 Lie down in bed, gently holding your smartphone in your hand.
 When you hear a faint tone, simply give your phone just a slight shake to let the app know you are still awake.
 You can use earbud headphones, but this is not required.
 After a little while, your smartphone will vibrate to get you up.
 The app will ask if you think you fell asleep or not, then immediately show you the correct answer.
 Leave the bed for a couple minutes, then return for another sleep trial.
-Repeat this process for about 10-12 sleep trials before putting the phone down and sleeping for the night.
+You might repeat this process for about 10-15 sleep trials before putting the phone down and sleeping for the night.